bimlendu/terraform/modules/vpc/README.md

 }
 ```

-*spread_across* ensures the vpc subnets are spread-across these many number of availanility zones in the region.
+*spread_across* ensures the vpc subnets are spread-across these many number of availability zones in the region.